Dormitory Support Staff in Thailand

 • Training and empowering church leaders among the Thai people and the Karen hill tribes;

-• Teaching children of missionaries attending Grace International School, and providing hostel accommodation for WEC's children attending this school;
+• Teaching children of missionaries attending Grace International School, and providing hostel accommodation for children of our missionaries attending GIS;

 • Orientation for new team members and administration support for our teams.

 Visit our website for more about WEC in Thailand

 discipleship and trained leaders